The Business Owner’s Guide to

 Our ads are a one-click feature designed to help you generate income from your WordPress site.
 We provide more than just high-quality ads: we’ve also determined the best placements to guarantee the highest revenue and most reliable compatibility across most WordPress themes.

-Ads are available to anyone with a Premium or Professional plan.
+Ads are available to anyone with a paid plan.
 There’s no approval process required, and you can customize their appearance on your site in several ways.

 Simple PayPal payments

-Our Simple Payment Button allows you to accept PayPal payments for physical products, digital goods, or donations by placing one or more buttons on your site.
-This is a handy option for collecting payments available with a Premium or Professional plan.
+Our Pay with PayPal Button allows you to accept PayPal payments for physical products, digital goods, or donations by placing one or more buttons on your site.
+This is a handy option for collecting payments available with a paid plan.

 If you’re looking for more advanced ecommerce tools, check out WooCommerce, which allows you to sell a variety of products including physical and digital goods, memberships, and subscriptions, and to accept payments both online or off.